STOR 767 Advanced Machine Learning, Course Information, Fall 2025

 There is no teaching assistant for the course

-Goals: The course will familiarize students with a number of key ideas and current trends in the field machine learning, with a focus on methods related to inference, modeling, and prediction.
-The lectures will emphasize fundamentals and mathematical rigor rather than methodological recipes.
-We will consider a smaller number of representative areas and methods in some detail, with the goal of illustrating core ideas having broad applicability.
+Goals: The course will familiarize students with a number of important ideas and techniques in statistical machine learning.
+The lectures will emphasize fundamental ideas and mathematical rigor over methodological recipes.
+We will consider a number of representative areas and methods in some detail, with the goal of illustrating core ideas having broad applicability.
+Homework assignments will emphasize foundational understanding of key techniques and material.

 Prerequisites: Students should have a good understanding of theoretical and applied statistics, at the level of STOR 654 and STOR 664.
 In particular, students should be familiar with the following material (at the level of advanced undergraduate coursework)